FrancoGarciaC9701/Log-Analysis-with-Splunk/README.md

 - Traffic Monitoring: Look for outgoing connections to suspicious servers.
 - Policy Enforcement: Review Zscaler rules to prevent unauthorized file executions.

+# Credential Dump
+We load a credential dump file from the T1003 folder "mimikatzwindows-sysmon.log"